Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 Saddle sores happen if your bike or saddle doesn’t fit you correctly.
 Other factors like muscle imbalances, asymmetries (one leg is longer than the other), and poor positioning can all contribute to sores.

 Excess friction or pressure from poor saddle fit can contribute to infections in the form of saddle sores and ingrown hairs, urinary tract infections, or other skin infections.
-Using good hygiene is vital to keep the undercarriage free from infection, and chamois cream can be used to reduce friction.
+Using good hygiene is vital to keep the undercarriage free from infection, and applying chamois cream can reduce friction.

 2. The Parts of a Saddle & How They Work